CIC Directors: Requirements, Pay & Duties

 Setting up a CIC?

-Make sure you've got your directors sorted.
 CIC Tools generates all your formation documents including director appointments.
+Formation pack just £50 — ready in 15 minutes.